Mickleton, New Jersey

 Mickleton is an unincorporated community and census-designated place located within East Greenwich Township in Gloucester County, in the U.S. state of New Jersey.
 The area is served as United States Postal Service ZIP Code 08056.
+As of the 2020 census, Mickleton had a population of 2,285.

-As of the 2000 U.S. census, the population for ZIP Code Tabulation Area 08056 was 2,469.
-With major suburban housing development since then, Mickleton along with the rest of East Greenwich has experienced a major population boom.
+Mickleton, along with the rest of East Greenwich, has experienced a major population boom.

 Mickleton's Quaker roots can still be seen in its "Friend's Meeting House", a Quaker church, and in the "Little Red School House", a schoolhouse building from the 17th and 18th centuries.

 Transportation

 The Swedesboro Railroad built its line from Woodbury to Swedesboro through the town, opening in October 1869 under lease to the West Jersey Railroad.
 It is still operated for freight traffic by the Southern Railroad of New Jersey.